themagicalmammal/howtolinux/README.md

 ### Custom Fonts
 Custom Fonts increase the user experience.
 I use custom fonts on my laptop and also my Oneplus. <br />

-Currently I am using Linotte Font & MonoFur for my terminal. <br />
+Currently I am using Linotte Font for system & MonoFur for my terminal. <br />
 To change your font, go to gnome-tweaks then to Fonts. <br /> <br />
 ![customfont](https://github.com/themagicalmammal/howtopopbuntu/blob/master/Screenshots/customfont.png)
 To change Terminal font, Go to preferences, then to profiles, then in custom font select MonoFur. <br />